DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/contacts.rst

 The Contacts Page is made up of two layers: The Contacts List Page and the Contact Record Page.

 You can create new contacts and edit existing ones.
-If you need to do a mass CSV import for contacts, click `here <https://disciple-tools.readthedocs.io/en/latest/Disciple_Tools_Theme/archive/user_mass_contacts_csv_import.html>`_ to check out the step by step guide.
+If you need to do a mass CSV import for contacts, click `here <user_mass_contacts_csv_import>`_ to check out the step by step guide.

 Contacts List Page